Hyperactive Magnetar Eruptions: Giant Flares, Baryon Ejections, and Fast Radio Bursts: -Reactions in the Crust

-We consider the simplest model of the crust, which contains only two nuclear species and a degenerate relativistic electron gas (we comment on the effect of free neutrons and lattice corrections at the end of this section).
+This relaxation may be illustrated with a simplified model of a crust that contains only two nuclear species and a degenerate relativistic electron gas (we comment more on the effect of free neutrons and lattice corrections at the end of this section).
 In the simplified model, the allowed reactions are

 We define the departure from local chemical $\beta$-equilibrium as